Nineveh

-It was the largest city in the world for approximately fifty years until the year 612 BC when, after a bitter period of civil war in Assyria, it was sacked by a coalition of its former subject peoples including the Babylonians, Medes, Persians, Scythians and Cimmerians.
-The city was never again a political or administrative centre, but by Late Antiquity it was the seat of a Christian bishop.
-It declined relative to Mosul during the Middle Ages and was mostly abandoned by the 13th century AD.
+It was the largest city in the world for approximately fifty years until the year 612 BC when, after a bitter period of civil war in Assyria, it was sacked by a coalition of its former subject peoples including the Babylonians, Medes, and Scythians.
+The city was never again a political or administrative centre, but by Late Antiquity it was the seat of an Assyrian Christian bishop of the Assyrian Church of the East.
+It declined relative to Mosul during the Middle Ages and was mostly abandoned by the 14th century AD after the massacres and dispersal of Assyrian Christians by Timur.

-Its ruins lie across the river from the historical city center of Mosul, in Iraq's Nineveh Governorate.
-The two main tells, or mound-ruins, within the walls are Tell Kuyunjiq and Tell Nabī Yūnus, site of a shrine to Jonah, the prophet who preached to Nineveh.
-Large amounts of Assyrian sculpture and other artifacts have been excavated there, and are now located in museums around the world.
+Its ruins lie across the river from the historical city center of Mosul.
+The two main tells, or mound-ruins, within the walls are Tell Kuyunjiq and Tell Nabī Yūnus, site of a shrine to Jonah.
+According to the Hebrew Bible and the Quran, Jonah was a prophet who preached to Nineveh.
+Large numbers of Assyrian sculptures and other artifacts have been excavated from the ruins of Nineveh, and are now located in museums around the world.